marcos4503/backend-input-validator/README.md

 As you may know, if you plan to use input sent from a client in an SQL query, you must escape the string.
 For this we normally use PHP `mysqli_real_escape_string()` method.
 Here comes the 4th parameter of method `GetHttpFieldValueIfIsValid()`!

 If you created a connection to a MySQL or MariaDB database using `mysqli_connect()` you should have a variable resulting from the connection.
-If you pass your connection to the 4th parameter of method `GetHttpFieldValueIfIsValid()`, it will already return you an automatically escaped string, IF the string is considered valid!
+If you pass your connection to the 4th parameter of method `GetHttpFieldValueIfIsValid()`, it will already return you an automatically escaped string, <b>**IF**</b> the string is considered valid!
 See example below...

 ```php
 <?php